grapl-security/grapl/README.md

 This requires the [boto3](https://github.com/boto/boto3) and [zstd](https://pypi.org/project/zstd/) Python modules.

-Note that this may impose charges to your AWS account.
+*Note that this may impose charges to your AWS account.*

+To use the Grapl UX you must navigate to the `index.html` in the grapl ux bucket.